datash/.github/profile/README.md

-Hi there 👋

-It has been transferred to https://github.com/softexhq/datash
+# It has been moved to https://github.com/softexhq/datash